TheArturthur/CoppermindScraper/Cosmere/Alethela.md

 |**World**|[[Roshar\|Roshar]]|
 |**Universe**|[[Cosmere\|Cosmere]]|

-> [!info] This page or section needs to be updated with new information for *[[Rhythm of War\|Rhythm of War]]*!Be aware that in its current state, it may not include all additional content yet.

 >“* Every pasture needs three things.
 Flocks to grow, herdsmen to tend, and watchers at the rim.
 We of Alethela are those watchers--the warriors who protect and fight.
 We maintain the terrible arts of killing, then pass them on to others when the [[Desolation\|Desolation]] comes.*”
 \- An unnamed female Radiant[1]